A stack of fluffy vegan pancakes is the perfect way to start the weekend! Top these with warm maple syrup and enjoy a comforting breakfast.

 - vegan buttery spread for the pan

 In a large bowl, mash the banana.
-Add the canola oil, vanilla, and non-dairy milk.
+Add the melted vegan buttery spread, vanilla, and non-dairy milk.
 Stir to combine.

 Add the white spelt flour, sugar, baking powder, and salt.
 Mix together.

-Place a tablespoon of vegan buttery spread in a large skillet, and heat over medium low heat.
+Place a tablespoon of vegan buttery spread in a large skillet and heat over medium low heat until the vegan buttery spread sizzles.

 Once the pan is hot, spoon the batter into the pan.
 Cook the pancakes low and slow, it may take about 3-4 minutes on each side.
-Once the pancakes are done around the edges, flip them over.
+Once the pancakes are done around the edges, flip them over with a thin spatula.
 Cook for about 3 or 4 minutes more, then remove from pan.

 Repeat with remaining pancakes.
-Top with butter and syrup.
+Top with vegan buttery spread and syrup.